Connecting to eduroam

 Most problems with connecting phones to the wireless network are related to passwords:

-- If you have followed the instructions above and your phone does not connect, you may need to synchronise your passwords.
-Use the link below to log into the account management page and click the option to synchronise your passwords.
+- If you have followed the instructions above and your phone does not connect, you may need to change your password to update the system.
+Use the link below to log into the account management page and click the option to change your password.

-- Some people are still trying to use a second password (vpn, rats password) to connect to wireless.
+- Some people are still trying to use a second password (RATS password for VPN) to connect to wireless.
 This will not work, use your normal University password.